 To make things worse, funeral expenses often come on top of medical bills and other costs relating to illness or emergency.
 So it’s not hard to understand why people are turning to alternative sources for funeral funding.
 One such method that is increasing in popularity is funeral crowdfunding.

 Crowdfunding (also called crowdsourcing) is a way to raise money by requesting donations from the general public.
 In other words, many people contribute small amounts of money toward a designated cause or business venture.
-Crowdfunding really doesn’t have to be done on the Internet, but using online tools makes it easier to spread the word and handle payments.
+You don’t have to do crowdfunding on the Internet, but using online tools makes it easier to spread the word and handle payments.

 Today, people use crowdfunding to set up campaigns to generate money for all sorts of causes.
 Paying for funerals is just one of these.